-- 1. One-Touch Door Open Button.
-Push this button to open the door. - 2.
-Door Safety Lock System.
-The oven will not work unless the door is securely closed. - 3.
+- 1. Door Safety Lock System.
+The oven will not work unless the door is securely closed. - 2.
 Window with Metal Shield.
 The shield prevents microwaves from escaping.
-It is designed as a screen to allow you to view food as it cooks. - 4.
+It is designed as a screen to allow you to view food as it cooks. - 3.
 Glass Turntable.
 This turntable turns food as it cooks for more even cooking.
 It must be in the oven during operation for best cooking results.
 The turntable is sunken into the cavity floor to give you more cooking space and better cooking results.
+(The turntable for Model KCMS185J can be stopped from turning by touching the TURNTABLE ON/OFF pad.)

-- 5. Removable Turntable Support (under turntable). - 6.
+- 4. Removable Turntable Support (under turntable). - 5.
 Control Panel.
-Touch pads on this panel to perform all functions. - 7.
+(Model KCMS185J shown) Touch pads on this panel to perform all functions. - 6.
 Light (not shown).
-The light automatically turns on when the door is opened or when the oven is running. - 8.
-Cooking Guide Label. - 9.
-Model and Serial Number Plate.
+Automatically turns on when the door is opened or when the oven is running. - 7.
+Cooking Guide Label. - 8.
+Model and Serial Number Plate. - 9.
+Rack Supports.
+(Model KCMS185J only) - 10.
+Cooking Rack.
+(Model KCMS185J only) (Part No. 8172101) Use for extra space when cooking on more than one level in your microwave oven.